 Missing teeth affects 5% of the population.
 The most common missing teeth are 2nd premolars and upper lateral incisors.
 Orthodontic treatment options for missing teeth are either to open the space for replacement teeth (bridges, implants or dentures) or close the space.
-For missing upper lateral incisors, if spaces are closed, you may need some small fillings and reshaping of the canines to camouflage them as lateral incisors.
+Depending on the case, space closure can be a great option as you would not need long term replacement teeth or implants.

 The treatment plan will depend on a number of factors: crowding, remaining baby teeth, position and shape of the jaws, face, smile aesthetics.
 Your orthodontist will help create a treatment plan for you taking into consideration all of the above and your personal preference of long term maintenance of the spaces.
-Often, we need to involve your general dentist or specialist prosthodontist with the treatment plan as they would be involved with replacing the teeth or reshaping them as needed after the braces are removed.
+Often, we need to involve your general dentist or specialist prosthodontist in the treatment plan as they would be involved with replacing the teeth or reshaping them as needed after the braces are removed.

 Impacted upper adult canines or canines that are developing in the incorrect position affect 2% of the population.
-Assessment for impacted canines should be done at age 10 by your dentist.
+Assessment for impacted canines should be done at age 10 by your dentist or orthodontist.
 If the canines cannot be felt under the gum at this age, an orthodontic referral is necessary to see where the canines are.
 Simple orthodontics can be done at this age to improve the position of the adult canine.
 This might involve extraction of the baby canines or widening of the top jaw to make more room for the developing canines.
-If the canines do not erupt by themselves, a small surgical procedure by an oral surgeon might be needed to expose the developing canine and then an orthodontic brace fitted to help move it into the correct position.
+If the canines do not erupt by themselves, a small surgical procedure might be needed to expose the developing canine and then an orthodontic brace fitted to help move it into the correct position.
 Early intervention is best.
 If you are worried about impacted canines, book in with your orthodontist at age 10 for an assessment.